openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cleanups.md

 ---
 # PipelineRuns Cleanups

-There can be many PipelineRuns into an user namespace and Pipelines as Code has the ability to only keep several PipelineRuns that matches an event.
+There can be many PipelineRuns into a user namespace and Pipelines as Code has the ability to only keep several PipelineRuns that matches an event.

 For example if the PipelineRun has this annotation :